GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying her backpack causes an explosion that hurts her and prevents her drones from being deployed
 - destroying the drones (preferably with an AR) causes an explosion that can kill her if she's too close
 - staying close to her will prevent her from deploying drones
-- staying close to her or deploying a decoy next to her after she's deployed her drones will not only make them blow up in her face (potentially killing her) but you also won't get hurt/staggered by the explosion (TODO: verify last part)
+- getting close to her or deploying a decoy next to her after she's deployed her drones will not only make them blow up in her face (potentially killing her) but you also won't get hurt/staggered by the explosion (TODO: verify last part)
 - unable to deploy drones when disrupted
 - players need to be in her line of sight to be targetable by her drones, that's why you can usually see her head sticking out for a few seconds after deploying them (great for riflers/snipers)
 - walking backward is enough to dodge her drones